 The Canadian Safe School Network (CSSN) is a national, not-for-profit, registered charitable organization with a mandate to reduce youth violence and make our schools and communities safer.
-The organization grew out of the Government of Ontario’s Safe School Task Force and was launched in 1997 by representatives from police, education and business communities.
+CSSN was born of the Government of Ontario’s Safe School Task Force and was launched in 1997 by representatives from police, education and business communities.

 The Canadian Safe School Network envisions a society in which all children and youth can:

-- Learn and grow in a caring, tolerant and violence-free environment;
+- Learn and develop in a caring, accepting and harm-free environment;

-- Behave responsibly and accept the natural consequences of their own behaviour.
+- Behave responsibly and accept the consequences of their own behaviour.